activecell/activecell-api/forecast/expense_forecast.md

 * occurrence_month [Integer] If annual occurrence, occurrence\_month specifies in which month the annual event occurs
 * occurrence_period [String] A system-defined BSON ObjectId identifier for the period in which the one-time event occurs if fixed occurrence
 * fixed_cost [Integer] The fixed amount of the expense, in USD converted to cents (divided by 100).
 Valid if occurrence is Monthly, Annually, or Fixed.
-* percent_revenue [Decimal] The percentage of revenue to use for calculating the expense if occurrence is 'Revenue Percent'
+* percent_revenue [Float] The percentage of revenue to use for calculating the expense if occurrence is 'Revenue Percent'

 **Valid occurrence types:**